machine/machine.specifications.fakes/README.markdown

 * Push your changes to your fork
 * Send me a pull request

-# How to get startet
+# How to get started

 ## Building Machine.Fakes from source